 - a.
 Work with the games committee, especially the games committee member assigned to the officials. - b.
 Meet with all referees on Thursday evening for interpretations meeting and to view the NCAA rules videotape. - c.
 Serve as a liaison between the tournament referees and coaches. - d.
 Assign all referees, as approved by the games committee, throughout the tournament. - e.
 Coordinate with the games committee the proper assignment of referees for the final session. - f.
-Check out the arena floor with a committee member prior to each round for: - Clocks. - Table workers. - Swatters (Tappers). - Rule books. - Coaches chair set-up. - General safety of the floor. - Other areas deemed necessary. - g.
+Check out the arena floor with a committee member prior to each round for: - Clocks. - Table workers. - Swatters (Tappers) Beginning in 2019 these positions may not be needed. - Rule books. - Coaches chair set-up. - General safety of the floor. - Other areas deemed necessary. - g.
 Give all referees instructions regarding regulations in the handbook in reference to travel and per diem. - h.
 Conduct a training session for all table workers following weigh-ins and before all sessions as needed.

-SECTION 16 - Participating Teams
+SECTION 15 - Participating Teams